-The United States paused to mark the 50th anniversary of the assassination of President John F. Kennedy on Friday with memorial ceremonies and moments of silence.
+The United States marks the 50th anniversary of the assassination of President John F. Kennedy on Friday with memorial ceremonies and moments of silence.

-President Barack Obama ordered flags across the United States to fly at half staff to honor the late president, who was gunned down late in the third year of his single term in office.
-Memorial events were held in several cities, including Washington and Boston, in (the northeastern state of) Massachusetts, where then-Senator Kennedy lived before winning the White House in the 1960 election.
+President Barack Obama has ordered flags across the United States to fly at half staff to honor the late president, who was gunned down late in the third year of his single term in office.

-The CBS television network, on its website, live-streamed its original news bulletins from the shooting that shocked Americans and people across the world.
+The CBS television network will live-stream its original news bulletins from the event.

 Mr. Obama has called his revered predecessor an "extraordinary public servant" who had broad vision and sober idealism.
 Mr. Obama laid a wreath at President Kennedy's grave at Arlington National Cemetery on Wednesday.